Brandon Bolden: New England Patriots (first stint)

-Miami Dolphins (2018)
+Miami Dolphins

 On September 4, 2018, Bolden signed with the Miami Dolphins.
-He recorded 91 rushing yards (54 of which came on one play, which was a career long, against New England in the Miracle in Miami game), two rushing touchdowns, and a receiving touchdown on the 2018 season.
+He mainly played on special teams and recorded 91 rushing yards (54 of which came on one play, which was a career long, against the Patriots in the Miracle in Miami game), two rushing touchdowns, and a receiving touchdown on the 2018 season.

 New England Patriots (second stint)

-On March 13, 2019, Bolden signed a two-year contract with the New England Patriots.
+On March 13, 2019, Bolden signed a two-year contract with the Patriots.
 Overall, in the 2019 season, Bolden recorded 15 carries for 68 rushing yards and three rushing touchdowns to go along with nine receptions for 111 receiving yards and one receiving touchdown.

 On July 28, 2020, Bolden announced his decision to opt out of the 2020 season, due to concerns over the ongoing COVID-19 pandemic.

-In 2021, Bolden had a career-high 405 receiving yards as the Patriots primary third-down back, along with 226 rushing yards.
+In 2021, Bolden had a career-high 405 receiving yards on 41 receptions as the Patriots primary third-down back, along with 44 carries for 226 rushing yards.

 Las Vegas Raiders

-On March 16, 2022, Bolden signed with the Las Vegas Raiders on a one year deal.
+On March 16, 2022, Bolden signed with the Las Vegas Raiders on a one-year deal.
+He appeared in 16 of the 17 regular season games in 2022 and mainly contributed on special teams.

+In Week 15, against the Los Angeles Chargers, Bolden scored a 26-yard rushing touchdown on just his second carry of the 2023 season.
+In the 2023 season, he appeared in 17 games in mainly a special teams role.

 Personal life

 Brandon and his wife Arianna have three children together.
 Their son Brycen was born in May 2011, their daughter Axelle-Masai was born in March 2017, and their youngest daughter Aviana was born in February 2019.
 The couple was married in June 2014, having been together since 2008 when they both attended Scotlandville Magnet High School.

 Bolden's grandfather, Frank Pitts, was a wide receiver who played for the Oakland Raiders in 1974.
 Pitts played for the Kansas City Chiefs in Super Bowl I and Super Bowl IV.
 In 2021, Bolden changed his jersey number from 38 to 25 so Pitts could see his grandson playing in his number.

-On December 31, 2021, Bolden revealed that he had battled cancer in 2018.
+On December 31, 2021, Bolden revealed that he had suffered from cancer in 2018.
 He was diagnosed with epidermoid carcinoma, a form of skin cancer, following the Patriots' loss to the Philadelphia Eagles in Super Bowl LII and temporarily lost function of the right side of his face.
 He since underwent surgery and is cancer-free.